 The land is a fixed resource and has many alternative uses.
-With increasing urbanization and development, there is stiff competition for available land everywhere.
-Housing, schools, infrastructure, and industry are some of the strong competitors for arable land in the three states studied-Edo, Delta, and Ondo.
-Many erstwhile rural communities with a lot of agricultural land are witnessing the dwindling availability of such land due to increasing urbanization and population growth.
+With increasing urbanization and development there is stiff competition for available land everywhere.
+Housing, schools, infrastructure, industry, etc are some of the strong competitors for arable land in the three states studied.
+Many erstwhile rural communities with a lot of agricultural lands are witnessing the dwindling availability of such land due to increasing urbanization and population growth.
 The pressure on land generally is growing at an alarming and unsustainable rate.

-On the supply side, the role of government and families cannot be over-emphasized in the supply of arable land within the three states studied (Edo, Delta, and Ondo).
-While the Land Use Act 1978 vests the official allocation and issuance of occupancy rights on the government, the actual ownership lies with the families and communities.
+On the supply side, the role of government and families cannot be over-emphasized in the supply of arable land within the three states studied.
+While the Land Use Act vests the official allocation and issuance of rights of occupancy on the government, the actual ownership lies with the families and communities.
 In essence, a prospective investor can hold the title and still find it impossible to access the land.
-The government needs to serve as a broker by getting involved in sourcing the land and facilitating access.
+The government needs to serve as a broker by getting involved in not only sourcing the land but facilitating the process of access.
 Compensations need to be paid to farmers and communities before land can be released.
-This is a role that the government must play on the supply side of land availability.
+This is a role that must be played by the government on the supply side of land availability.
 Merely signing the title paper for the prospective investors cannot work and has never worked.
 In addition to paying compensations through enumeration of economic crops on the land, there are usually negotiations on other non-monetary benefits such as employment opportunities and some other corporate social responsibility projects and initiatives to be undertaken by such prospective investors.
-A creative one found on the field is where Edo State acquired and cleared a large parcel of land, give half of it to a big agricultural investor, and the other half is shared among the local farmers who will later supply their produce to the big investor serving as off-taker.
-This is a win-win model that is acceptable to many communities and can be replicated everywhere.
+A creative one found on the field is where Edo State acquired and cleared a large parcel of land, give half of it to a big agricultural investor and the other half is shared among the local farmers who will later supply their produce to the big investor serving as off-taker.
+This is a "win-win" model that is acceptable to many communities and can be replicated everywhere.

-On the demand side, prospective investors are in three major categories.
-First, we have big investors who are looking for agricultural land.
-Second, we have retired city dwellers who are looking for moderately sized farmland and are willing to invest in agriculture.
-Lastly, we have unemployed youth, women, and small-scale farmers who are looking for farmland for job opportunities.
-While the big investors have deep pockets and can afford to go through the governments to serve as middlemen, most of the retired city dwellers have modest resources to approach landowners and acquire the land before formalizing it through their application for occupancy rights.
-The last category is the most vulnerable group because they are usually resource-poor.
-They will only get access through their family-owned land, rent small plots of land, or depend on the land to be provided and allocated by the government.
-This scenario is common to all the three states studied (Edo, Delta, and Ondo).
+On the demand side, prospective investors are in different categories.
+We have big investors looking for agricultural land.
+We have the retired people returning from the cities and willing to invest in agriculture also looking for moderate sizes of farmland.
+The last categories are unemployed youth, women, and small-scale farmers that need farmland for their productive engagements.
+While the big investors have deep pockets and can afford to go through the governments to serve as middlemen, the majority of the retired people have modest resources to approach land-owners and acquire the land before formalizing it through their application for rights of occupancy.
+The last category is the vulnerable group that is usually resource-poor.
+This category will only get access through their family-owned land, rent small plots of land or depend on the land to be provided and allocated by the government.
+This scenario is common to all the three states studied.

-5.3 Challenges Facing Landowners and Governments
+5.3 Challenges facing landowners and governments